khimo/khimo.github.io/bli-guides/_help_drivers/DSCsecurity.md

 ---
 # DSC / IT-100

 Communicates with DSC PowerSeries Security systems using the DSC IT-100 RS232 interface.
-Use a straight thru RS232 cable pin 2, 3 and 5 between DSC and the RS232/USB cable connected to the BeoLink Gateway.
+Use a straight thru RS232 cable pin 2, 3 and 5 between DSC and the RS232/USB cable connected to the BLI/BLGW.

 Allows the user to Arm/Disarm partitions of the alarm system, and to receive feedback of states and notifications.